fmumali/fmumali/README.md

 <br>

 🌱 Besides the SAP world, I have basic skills and am continuously learning the following:
-   - HTML5, CSS3, JavaScript, TypeScript, jQuery, React, Node.js, PHP, and Python
+   - HTML5, CSS3, JavaScript, TypeScript, jQuery, React, Node.js, PHP, and Python.
    - WordPress development using custom CSS, JavaScript, and PHP.
    - Machine Learning algorithms in MATLAB and Python.
    - Data science tools and techniques in Python (Jupyter Lab) and R (R Studio).